– Leg ulcers are chronic losses of cutaneous tissue. They are common in tropical regions, resulting from varied aetiologies:

 Daily local treatment

-– Bathe the leg for 10 to 15 minutes in NaDCC or chloramine and rinse in boiled water.
+– Bathe the leg for 10 to 15 minutes in NaDCC and rinse in boiled water.

 – Remove any necrotic (black) and fibrinous (yellowish) tissue using compresses or excise the tissue with a scalpel.

 • to a clean ulcer, with little discharge: 10% povidone iodine and vaseline;

 • to a dirty ulcer, with little discharge: silver sulfadiazine;

 • to an oozing ulcer: 10% povidone iodine alone;

 • o multiple or extensive ulcers with no discharge: silver sulfadiazine (monitor for systemic adverse effects);

 • to multiple or extensive oozing ulcers: diluted povidone iodine (1/4 of 10% povidone iodine + 3/4 of 0.9% sodium chloride or clean water) for one minute then rinse with 0.9% sodium chloride or clean water to reduce the risk of transcutaneous iodine absorption.